pmmotors/pm-adwords-package/README.md

 ## CONFIGURATION FOR DEVELOP IN THIS PROJECT:

 ## SET UP

-* Clone this repository
+-   Clone this repository
+-   Create the `.env` file with the correct values.
+-   Add the `adwords.ini` file

-* Create container:
+-   Create container:

 ```bash
     docker-compose up -d
 ```

-* Access the container:
+-   Access the container:

 ```bash
     docker-compose exec php-apache bash
 ```

-* Install dependencies:
+-   Install dependencies:

 ```bash
     composer install
 ```

-* Open a browser on `localhost:8000`
+-   Open a browser on `localhost:8000`

 ## CONFIGURATION FOR ADD THIS PROJECT AS A DEPENDENCY: